-Martin has worked as a reporter, newsreader, programme presenter, political host, and head of news for stations including BBC Radios York, Derby and Leicester.
-He’s also had spells as a production journalist at the BBC World Service and BBC Look North TV in Leeds, as well as freelancing as a newsreader for commercial radio stations in the Yorkshire and East Midlands regions.
+He’s worked as a reporter, newsreader, programme presenter, political host, and head of news for stations including BBC Radios York, Derby and Leicester.
+He’s also had spells as a production journalist at the BBC World Service, ITV Calendar News, Leeds, and BBC Look North TV in Leeds, as well as working as a freelance newsreader for commercial radio stations in the LincsFM group in Yorkshire and the East Midlands.

 “Memories and Promises”, a personally curated photographic exhibition telling the story of the Madeira Mamoré Railway and the English-speaking Afro-Caribbean families who helped to build it.
 The touring exhibition, which was financially supported by Yorkshire Arts, was shown in Brazil (2000), Glasgow (2000), Cambridge (2000), and Yorkshire (2001-2).